• Skip to main content

 Beach settings don’t get more postcard-perfect than at the public beach of Um Suqeim, adjacent to the wave-shaped Jumeirah Beach Hotel.
 Spread your towel out on the pristine creamy sands to take in the striking dhow sail-shaped architecture of Dubai’s iconic seven-star Burj Al Arab hotel.

 And while the surf isn’t exactly Pipeline, having the Burj as a backdrop makes for an awesome surfing happy snap.
-Dry off then jump on a bus for the drive along Jumeirah Beach Road to Bur Dubai’s Al Ghubaiba bus station and the nearby abra dock.
+Dry off then either grab cab or jump on a bus for the drive along Jumeirah Beach Road to Bur Dubai’s Al Ghubaiba bus station and the nearby abra dock.

 Also see our guide to the best beaches in Dubai.